cybercussion/SCOBot/README.md

 I've kept this project split up into 4 logical portions, leaving room for anyone to add or subtract from the complete package.
 The main focal point would be 'QUnit-Tests/js/scorm/', as the surrounding files are simply supporting files like JQuery, QUnit, and further README files.
 I've also added all the files that go into a Content Aggregation Model.
 This is a package used to export your content to a learning management server.
 The portions of this project is split into the following sections:

-### Now no longer requires JQuery in v4.x.x.?
+### Now no longer requires jQuery in v4.x.x.?
 So where's the code?
+I know not everyone is using jQuery and we needed to be sensitive to that.
+Turns out this project was only using about 9KB (actual) of jQuery.
+(Migration covered on Wiki)

 #### Utilities
 * **QUnit-Tests/js/scorm/SCOBotUtil.js** (Required in a deployment)-